Prestonville, Brighton: Demographics and community

 At the time of the United Kingdom Census 2001, Prestonville's population was estimated at 5,616 and a housing density of 56 dwellings per hectare was calculated.
 Of the housing stock, 31% is terraced housing, 8% semi-detached, 8% detached and 53% flats of various types.
 Flats in converted houses are prevalent in the area.
 In terms of tenure, in 2001 66% of dwellings were owned and 34% were rented, mostly from private landlords.
 According to the council's demographic classification system, the highest proportions of households are defined as "suburban privately renting professionals" (24%), "affluent urban professional flats" (21%) and "young educated worker flats" (14%).

-For the purposes of local governance, Prestonville is split between Preston Park ward and Withdean ward, two of the 21 local government wards in the city of Brighton and Hove.
-The boundary runs along Highcroft Villas.
-As of August 2013, Preston Park ward was represented by three Green Party councillors, and Withdean ward had one Green Party and two Conservative councillors.
+For the purposes of local governance, Prestonville is in Preston Park ward, one of the 23 local government wards in the city of Brighton and Hove.
+As of August 2024, Preston Park ward was represented by two Green Party councillors and one Labour Party councillor.

 The Prestonville Community Association is a local community and action group.
 In 2012, when St Luke's Church put Exeter Street Hall up for sale, members of the community formed an industrial and provident society to "secure [it] as community resource for the residents of Prestonville" by buying, refurbishing and promoting it.
 The company offered to sell shares in the building to residents and other interested parties.

 Prestonville is served by Stanford Junior School, but the nearest pre-school facilities are a mile away and there is no secondary school in the area: it lies within the catchment area of Dorothy Stringer School and Varndean School.